 Once your child outgrows their crib, it may be difficult to decide what size mattress they need.
 Twin, twin Xl, or full mattresses can be effective depending on your child’s growth spurts.
 If you notice that your child is growing quickly, you may opt for the full so that you don’t have to replace it in a few years.

 Toddlers and kids tend to be comfortable on either foam, innerspring or hybrid mattresses.
-However, like infant mattresses, you will want to avoid something that is too soft to avoid the risk of smothering.
+But, like infant mattresses, you will want to avoid something that is too soft to avoid the risk of smothering.

 Seniors will likely know what size mattress they prefer.
-However, because they are more prone to aches and pains, they will want to be sure to get a mattress that provides adequate support and pressure point relief.
+But, because they are more prone to aches and pains, they will want to be sure to get a mattress that provides adequate support and pressure point relief.
 Both memory foam and hybrid mattresses will provide the comfort and support most seniors need.

 Mattress Size Comparisons